Thursday, November 21, 2024

 There’s going to be a significant performance difference between the 6GB vRAM GPUs and the 4GB vRAM GPUs if you’re working with very large models.

-If you’re only working with small and medium sized models there’s going to be no discernable difference in viewport performance.
+If you’re only working with small and medium sized models there’s going to be no discernable difference between the two.

-However for rendering which is somewhat GPU dependent in the regular version of AutoCAD there will be a difference (though not much noticeable):
+However for rendering which is somewhat GPU dependent in the regular version of AutoCAD there will be a difference (though not much noticeable) since AutoCAD’s rendering is mostly CPU-based.

-Since this is mostly a CPU dependent task and the GPU is only use somwhat you will only see the difference when rendering large models (which can cut down rendering times depending on textures by about 1-5 min).
+Thus you will only see the difference when rendering large models ( rendering times will depend on the textures used.
+An estimate for heavy texture…maybe rendering times will go down by about 1-5 min).

 All other functions will be equal for small-medium models.